dperique/pandas_examples/README.md

 # Python Pandas examples

-Some examples of using pandas.
+These are some examples of using pandas.

+They are in Jupyter Notebooks; see the next section for now I setup Jupyter Notebooks.

 * ibm_stock: Showing read of a csv file downloaded from yahoo.finance.com on IBM closing stock price.
 It shows simple plotting with matplotlib and slicing of the data.